bulletmark/gmail-indicator/README.md

     (<ctrl-c> to stop application)

-Search for, and then start, the gmail-indicator app in Ubuntu or GNOME shell dash.
-It will start automatically at log in and run in the background checking for new mail.
+Search for, and then start, the gmail-indicator app in Ubuntu or GNOME It will start automatically at log in and run in the background checking for new mail.
 On Ubuntu, you can also start gmail-indicator from the Ubuntu messaging menu.